OrangeFox86/DreamcastControllerUsbPico/README.md

 Notice that each line, A & B transitions states in a staggard pattern.
 On the Dreamcast, each "phase" lasts about 160 nanoseconds which means each bit can be transmitted in about 480 nanoseconds.
 Because of the staggard pattern, the minimum time between one edge and the next on each line is the sum of the time of 2 phases which is about 320 nanoseconds on the Dreamcast.

-For reference, Dreamcast controllers usually transmit a little slower with each phase lasting about 250 nanoseconds with about 110 microsecond delays between each 3 word chunk.
-Timing is not so critical since each host/device on the bus controls its own clocking sequence.
-Still, it was a goal of this project to mimic the Dreamcast timing sequence as close as possible.
+For reference, Dreamcast controllers usually transmit a little slower with each phase lasting about 250 nanoseconds with about 110 microsecond delays between each 3 word chunk after the first frame word.

 ### Packet Data Format